 - Equipment is sourced from a Responsible Supplier who is registered on the EESS Registration Database; and,

 - the equipment is registered on the EESS Registration Database (mandatory for Level 2 and Level 3) against the registered Responsible Supplier; and,

 - the equipment is marked with a Regulatory Compliance Mark (RCM) in accordance with the requirements listed in AS/NZS 4417.1 & AS/NZS 4417.2.

 Further information is available on the EESS website about compliance with EESS by the second or subsequent supplier.

 Fee schedule for equipment safety

-Review the fee schedule for applications and penalties, here.
+The fee schedule for electrical equipment applications and penalties is available on our website here.